KartikChugh/NES-4-Frame-Walk-Cycle/README.md

 One thing that can’t be done with 4 frame animation is facial expressions like blinking and/or opening of the characters mouth as they walk, as these are usually buried in a higher frame count and the repetition is less noticeable.

 Thanks for reading!

+## Reproduced from Dadako.com

+This content has been reproduced from a post belonging to Dadako's 8-bit devlog series.
+While most of the series remains inctact, this post has gone missing, possibly due to a server or site issue.